pingcap/docs-cn/v2.1/reference/tools/tidb-binlog/deploy.md

         -metrics-addr string
             the Prometheus Pushgateway address.
 If not set, it is forbidden to report the monitoring metrics.
         -metrics-interval int
-            the report frequency of the monitoring metrics (15 by default, in seconds) -node-id string
+            the report frequency of the monitoring metrics ("15" by default, in seconds) -node-id string
             the unique ID of a Pump node.
 If you do not specify this ID, the system automatically generates an ID based on the host name and listening port.
         -pd-urls string
             the address of the PD cluster nodes (-pd-urls="http://192.168.0.16:2379,http://192.168.0.15:2379,http://192.168.0.14:2379")
+        -fake-binlog-interval int
+            the frequency at which a Pump node generates fake binlog ("3" by default, in seconds)
         ```

     - Taking deploying Pump on "192.168.0.11" as an example, the Pump configuration file is as follows: